yuanzhaoYZ/osrm-dockerfile/README.md

 ## Docker file for OSRM-backend

-This project provides a docker file that creates an image with Open Source Routing Machine (OSRM) that uses NY bicycle map.
+This project provides a docker file that creates an image with Open Source Routing Machine (OSRM) that uses North-America map.

 ### 1.Prerequisite